mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 - All reply with “RecoveryResponse”, view number and nonce (and log, etc if primary)
 - Replica waits for *f* + 1 responses (and primary), applies log and begins normal processing

-Note that in theoretical solution, logs may be prohibitively big, however optimizations exist to trim the log (e.g. snapshots).
+Note that in the theoretical solution, logs may be prohibitively big, however optimizations exist to trim the log (e.g. snapshots).

 Client recovery is simply achieved by starting any new request with the old